mooncowboy/vmss-app-update/README.md

 It should not be treated as production-ready code, consider this an example only.
 Where applicable, links are included to the official docs for further reference.

+Before you begin, there are [working examples for Linux](https://learn.microsoft.com/en-us/azure/virtual-machine-scale-sets/tutorial-install-apps-cli) and [Windows](https://learn.microsoft.com/en-us/azure/virtual-machine-scale-sets/tutorial-install-apps-powershell) which I strongly recommend going through.
+This repo build on those examples (using Azure CLI and Windows), adds a custom image to minimize app update time and also adds CI/CD through GitHub Actions.

+**A quick and important note**: CustomScriptExtension is different for Windows and Linux.
+Consider this when looking at the examples.
+  * Windows:
+    * publisher "Microsoft.Compute"
+    * type "CustomScriptExtension"
+    * version "1.10"
+  * Linux
+    * publisher "Microsoft.Azure.Extensions"
+    * type "CustomScript"
+    * version "2.0"

 # Table of Contents

 - [Azure Scale Set (VMSS) app update with Custom Script Extension (Windows)](#azure-scale-set-vmss-app-update-with-custom-script-extension-windows)